rgglez/webkit2png-daemon/README.md

 A server daemon written in Perl which listens in an specified TCP port for a string containing the URL to be screenshoted.
 It uses the [WebKit2PNG](https://pypi.org/project/webkit2png/) script to make the screenshot.

 You can configure the listening port, host and other parameters for the daemon using the [Net::Server configuration](https://metacpan.org/pod/Net::Server).
-The configured port in the script is 15000 for instance.
+See the *run.sh* script for an example on how to run the daemon.

 ## Usage